youngmanalive/fliqr/README.md

 ### Photo Viewing
 ![Photo Show](app/assets/images/readme_images/photo_show.png)

-The photo view page allow a member to view a specific photo.
+The photo view page allows a member to view a specific photo.
 The footer will show the photographer's name along with the photo's information.
 If the photo belongs to the current user, a link to delete the photo will be rendered.

 ### Photo Uploading
 ![Photo Selection](app/assets/images/readme_images/upload_select.png)